University of Cologne: Students and faculty

-In 2005, the university enrolled 47,203 students, including 3,718 graduate students.
-In 2003, the number of post-doctoral researchers was 670.
+In 2023, the university enrolled 45,187 students.
+6,941 Students earned their graduate or undergraduate degrees in 2023.

-There were 6,157 international students in the 2005 Summer Semester (approximately 13% of all students).
-Those from developing countries made up about 60%, representing a total of 123 nations.
-The largest contingents came from Bulgaria (10.5%), Russia (8.8%), Poland (7.4%), China (6.2%) and Ukraine (5.7%).
+There were 5,074 students with non-german citizenship in the 2023 Summer Semester.
+The largest contingents of first year students came from Turkey (12.4%), Italy (7,5%), China (7.2%), Russia (4.6%) and Luxembourg (4,4%).

-There are 508 professors at the university, including 70 women.
-In addition, the university employs 1,549 research assistants, with an additional 765 at the clinic, and 1,462 other assistants (3,736 at the clinic).
+There are 616 professors at the university, 32% of the professors are female.
+Including the professors the university employs a total of 4,667 research assistants.

 Partner universities

-The University of Cologne maintains twenty official partnerships with universities from ten countries.
+The University of Cologne maintains eighty-eight official partnerships with universities from ten countries.
 Of these, the partnerships with Clermont-Ferrand I and Pennsylvania State are the oldest partnerships.
 In addition, Cologne has further cooperations with more than 260 other universities.